rjavier441/rjs2/README.md

     - Open `rjs2/util/settings.js`
     - Change `this.port` to any port number you desire
 - _...log stuff to console?_
-    - You can use the native JavaScript `console.log()` function to log to the console window, but it is recommended to use the `Logger.log()` function from `class Logger` instead.
+    - You can use the native JavaScript `console.log()` function to log to the console window, but it is recommended to use the `Logger.log()` function from `class Logger` instead, since this class has the added functionality of storing console outputs to the server log files.
 This class is accessible within your server backend code (or APIs) by:
         - ...requiring `_lib.js` and accessing it indirectly (e.g. `var logger = require('...path to rjs2/util/...' + '_lib.js' ).Logger`), or by
         - ...directly including it using its full path (e.g. `var logger = require( '...path to rjs/util/...' + 'logger.js' )`).
     - You can read more about `class Logger` by reading the source-code documentation in the `rjs2/util/logger.js` file